Andrew Vaughn Player Props: White Sox vs. Angels

 Angels Pitching Rankings

+- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 10th in MLB.

-- The Angels have the 15th-ranked team ERA across all MLB pitching staffs (4.10).
+- The Angels' 4.07 team ERA ranks 15th across all league pitching staffs.

-- Angels pitchers combine to rank 14th in baseball in home runs given up (86 total, 1.1 per game).
+- Angels pitchers combine to surrender 86 total home runs at a clip of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.